 In my consulting work, I disentangle the complex web of historical and socio-political dynamics currently affecting the Canadian musical landscape.
 I deconstruct the terminology associated with cultural equity using musically relevant metaphors and examples, so that musicians, music educators, and management can make informed decisions about how to move their creative practice forward and engage respectfully with those whose arts practices (or selves) have been historically othered.

-Through 2017-18, I and Soraya Peerbaye have been undertaking research for Orchestras Canada in support of their "Inclusion, Diversity, Equity and Accessibility" document.
-Our work has included one-on-one interviews and panels with orchestra management from across the country, as well as with Indigenous and visible minority musicians working int the Canadian orchestral sector.
-We will present results of our research at the Orchestras Canada conference in May, 2018, followed shortly thereafter by a research document.
+Through 2017-18, I and equity consultant Soraya Peerbaye undertook research for Orchestras Canada in support of their "Inclusion, Diversity, Equity and Accessibility" document.
+Our work included one-on-one interviews and panels with orchestra management from across the country, as well as with Indigenous and visible minority musicians working in the Canadian orchestral sector.
+In June, 2019, Orchestras Canada published our research paper, "Re-sounding the Orchestra: Relationships between Canadian orchestras, Indigenous peoples, and people of colour."

 Please contact me if you are interested in a meeting or presentation related to cultural equity in Canadian musical arts.